 This works well for me.
 I actually did a particular course as a freshman at the University where we studied a chapter on the different techniques of reading.
 The authors made emphasis on summarizing.

 According to the professors of the English Department, at Nnamdi Azikiwe University, summarizing what you plan to memorize in your own format can help you memorize three times faster and recall in a great way as well.
 I adopted this mode of reading and I have to say it works like a charm.

 You can use a small book to put down small notes and important paragraphs from whatever you are trying to memorize.
 Make sure you understand the definition and formulas first.

-Then you will need to go over what you’ve written down until you understand the concept.
+Then you will need to review what you’ve written down until you understand the concept.
 Once you have gone through it, it’s time to make it stick to your brain like glue. 😉

 You will have to recite it over and over again.
 Although this might seem more like cramming, you must first decode the information and understand the concept.
 Repeating the lines makes the concept more real to you.
 This will also aid you in recovering information in your brain in case you forget something.